graemetlloyd/ProjectWhalehead/Outline.md

 In this case, a point estimate of the phylogeny is typically published by the author.
 However, in some datasets due to either lack of signal or conflicting signal, several most parsimonious trees may be returned.
 In this case, a summary tree is usually created.
-The most common of these is a majority-rule consensus tree (is it?
-I feel ike strict is common too), which displays all phylogenetic relationships that are present in more than 50\% of the set of most parsimonious trees.
+The most common of these is a consensus tree , which displays all phylogenetic relationships that are present in some proportion of the most parsimonious trees.
+Common variations include a strict consensus tree, in which all clades on the summary tree are represented in all parsimonious trees, and majority rule consensus trees, in which clades on the summary tree are represented in more than 50\% of the set of most parsimonious trees.

 How to compare a Bayesian posterior sample and a set of most parsimonious trees is a fraught topic.
 There are many aspects of parsimony analyses that are not strictly comparable to Bayesian analyses.